dy/spect/README.md

 <!-- Multiple aspects as argument: $(el, foo, bar, baz...) -->

-### `mount(fn: attached => detached)`
+### `mount(fn: onmount => onunmount)`

-Mount effect invokes passed `attached` function when target is mounted on the DOM.
+Mount effect invokes passed `fn` when target is mounted on the DOM.
 Optional returned function is called when the target is unmounted.
+If an aspect is attached to mounted elements, the `onmount` will be triggered automatically.

 ```js
 $('#target', el => {